mallamanis/experimenter/README.md

 TODO
 ------
-   * A command line tool for parsing all experiments and outputing them into CSVs or another format
+   * A command line tool for starting/stopping experiments.